toonvanstrijp/nestjs-i18n/README.md

 - from V8.0.0 on we changed the internal `18n-middleware` for an `interceptor` this way we can provide the `ExecutionContext` so that `nestjs-i18n` works on different protocols as well, such as gRPC and WebSockets.
 This contains one breaking change.
 It only applies to your code if you've made a custom `resolver`.
 To resolve this breaking change take a look at this [example](https://nestjs-i18n.com/concepts/resolver).
 Instead of providing the `req` in the `resolve` method, change this to take the `ExecutionContext` as argument.

 - from V6.0.0 on we implemented the `I18nParser`, by using this we can easily support different formats other than JSON.
-To migrate to this change look at the [Quick start](https://nestjs-i18n.com/quick-start).
+To migrate to this change look at the [quickstart](https://nestjs-i18n.com/quick-start).
 There are some changes in the declaration of the `I18nModule`.
 Note: the `translate` function returns a `Promise<string>`.
 So you need to call it using `await i18n.translate('HELLO')`;

 - from V4.0.0 on we changed the signature of the `translate` function, the `language` is now optional, if no `language` is given it'll fallback to the `fallbackLanguage`.

 - from V3.0.0 on we load translations based on their directory name instead of file name.
-Change your translations files to the structure found in the [Quick start](https://nestjs-i18n.com/quick-start#setup-translation-files).
+Change your translations files to the structure found in the [quickstart](https://nestjs-i18n.com/quick-start#setup-translation-files).